-RESURRECTION: As Easter Sunday approaches, have you wondered about the resurrection of Jesus Christ?
+Resurrection: Have you wondered about the resurrection of Jesus Christ?
 How does the resurrection bring you hope?
-This article by counselor Lucy Ann Moll, a doctoral student in biblical counseling, appeared first at her website and is used with permission.
+This article by counselor Lucy Ann Moll, a doctoral student in Biblical Counseling, appeared first at her website and is used with permission.

 Hope is something God knows all of us needs.
 Aren’t we in a world of hurt?
 From hearing of terrorist bombings to learning of a neighbor’s divorce, you and I are tempted to become discouraged, aren’t we?